top of page

 —Thomas Merton

-In her book Seeking God Together, Alice Fryling writes,
+In her book Seeking God Together, Alice Fryling writes;

-“Spiritual direction is a way of companioning people as they seek to look closely, through the eyes of their hearts, at the guidance and transforming work of God in their lives.”
+through the eyes of their hearts, at the guidance and transforming work of God in their lives.”

 What happens in Spiritual Direction?